kubernetes/kubernetes/docs/admin/cluster-management.md

   1. Get the pods off the machine, via any of the following strategies:
     1. wait for finite-duration pods to complete
     1. delete pods with `kubectl delete pods $PODNAME`
-    1. for pods with a replication controller, the pod will eventually be replaced by a new pod which will be scheduled to a new node. additionally, if the pod is part of a service, then clients will automatically be redirected to the new pod.
+    1. for pods with a replication controller, the pod will eventually be replaced by a new pod which will be scheduled to a new node.
+Additionally, if the pod is part of a service, then clients will automatically be redirected to the new pod.
     1. for pods with no replication controller, you need to bring up a new copy of the pod, and assuming it is not part of a service, redirect clients to it.
   1. Work on the node
   1. Make the node schedulable again: